mikeCenters/NumberTextField/README.md

 }
 ```

+# Value

+The `value` parameter for the `NumberTextField` is a binding to an optional `Decimal` type.
+This binding is always updated to the current text field change.
+The `value` can also have a value assigned prior to binding to the `NumberTextField`, for if the developer wants the user to update the `value`.

+###### value = nil
+- This would indicate an empty string or an underlying `nil` text property to the `UIOpenTextField`.
+- In either case, this would indicate no value is assigned to the binding.

 # NumberFormatter

 The `NumberTextField` requires a `NumberFormatter` to operate properly.
-This property is set by the developer and allows customization of how numbers are to be displayed and emitted.
-However the `NumberFormatter` is setup, the text field should always respect the attributes set via the developer.
+This parameter allows customization of how numbers are to be displayed and emitted.
+However the `NumberFormatter` is setup, the `NumberTextField` should always respect the attributes set via the developer.

 ## Formatter Setup